top of page

 • Support repetition without feeling repetitive

-They can also lead to fun frustration, too.
-In a recent activity where I had year 9 students sit back to back and each had a copy of a text about context clues (the same text, but different aspects had been blanked out for each speaker), there were often moments when one student's lack of attention led to a lot of prompting by the other ("Stephen, I told you — look under the heading that says ... ").
+In a recent activity where I had year 9 students sit back to back and each had a copy of a text about context clues (the same text, but different aspects had been blanked out for each speaker), there were often moments when one student's lack of attention led to a lot of prompting by the other ("Dude, I told you: look under the heading that says ... ").

 This is not just communicating, it's problem solving too.